-Students that wish to retain their current room will be required to fill out the housing selection form between March 21st to the 24th.
-Those that do not retain their room during that time period will lose their room and go into the lottery system.
+Students that wish to retain their current room and students that wish to select a new room will be required to fill out the housing selection form between March 26th to the 30th.
+Those that do not retain their room during that time period will lose their room.

 Students that wish to select their room will go through a lottery system.
 On each indicated day, students will submit their housing selection form based on their classification: senior, junior, sophomore.
 The forms will then be used to place students into housing in order of their lottery number.